EspressoSystems/cape/README.md

 in the nix-shell development environment.

 Use any poetry command e. g. `poetry add --dev ipython` to add packages.

-## Interacting with contracts from python

-The ethereum development suite [eth-brownie](https://eth-brownie.readthedocs.io) provides some interactive tools and makes it convenient to test the contracts with python code.

-### eth-brownie usage

-Note: brownie currently only works with the hardhat node (but not with the geth node).
-If the geth node is running it will try to connect to it and hang.
-If brownie doesn't find something listening on port 8545 it will try starting a node and connect to that instead.

-Optionally start a hardhat node in a separate terminal

-    hardhat --network hardhat node

-Run an interactive console

-    brownie console
-    >>> dir()
-    >>> help(Greeter.deploy)
-    >>> contract = Greeter.deploy("Hi!", {'from': accounts[0]})
-    >>> contract.greet()
-    'Hi!'

-To run the python tests in [./test](./test) run

-    brownie test --network hardhat

-This will start a hardhat node and run the tests against it.
-If there is already a node running on `host:port` brownie will try to connect to that instead.

 # Rinkeby